Two longstanding perceptions haunt the world of investment marketing:

 As iPhone or Macbook owners would doubtless attest, Apple can still differentiate through its products.
 But in the face of relentless, cut-throat competition, sustaining the market share it has requires something else.
 That something else, the thing that really sets Apple apart, is its values.

 Most of us would have some innate sense of the values Apple espouses: innovation, for instance, or obsession with design.
-But equally important is that even now, as it threatens to become the world’s first trillion-dollar company, Apple still manages to convey an air of being an outsider, if no longer quite counter-cultural.
+But equally important is that even now, having become the world’s first trillion-dollar company, Apple still manages to convey an air of being driven by higher goals – creativity, difference, a particular approach to life.

 The point here is not to suggest that everyone should slavishly copy Apple.
 The point is that in highly commoditised markets, companies can set themselves apart – through values.